 International Students Working

 International Students are allowed to work in the United States, however, the U.S.A. has very strict rules.
 Students with F-1 or J-1 visa can only work with authorization from a Designated School Official (DSO) or Alternate Responsible Officer.
-A social security card is not authorization.
+A social security card or number is not authorization.

 Below is information about the types of work authorization that are permitted.